 The text should be divided as follows:

 1) Title of manuscript, the name(s) and e-mail address(es) of the author(s), the name(s) and address(es) of the institution(s) where the work originated, and, if necessary, the current address of the corresponding author.

-2) Abstract not exceeding 150 words or 1000 characters.
+2) Abstract not exceeding 170 words.
 It should include the main information and findings of the article and provide a brief summary of each of the main sections of the paper.

 3) Key words (4–6).
 These should be provided and selected according to the CAB Thesaurus.
 Words from the title should not also be listed as key words.